 What If My Best Friend Isn't up for the Task?

 While the typical Brides reader might consider reliability, maturity, and organization when choosing a maid of honor, we men think about such things as, "Who was with me when I saw my first nudie magazine?" when picking our best man.
 So regardless of the availability of a "more appropriate" choice, your very best lifelong friend should always be the best man.
 Let's face it, the best man's responsibilities aren't that complicated.
 If your best friend can't handle something, you'll just do it yourself (or delegate it to another groomsman).

 What If I Have Two Equally Best Friends?
 I Don't Want to Insult or Reject Either One

 Again, we men keep it simple.
 Do you have a brother?
 Yes?
 Problem solved.
 No?
 Then you have two choices.
 If they are sensitive and you really can't decide, you can opt to have two best men.
-One plans the bachelor party, one holds the rings, both give toasts.
 We'd recommend this move for two brothers as well.
 Three or more and you're on your own, though.
 If you're a traditionalist, the second option is to break the tie with years of friendship.
 Then tell your friends everyone would be best man if possible but the stupid ceremony makes you pick one and you've known Dave the longest, so congrats Dave.